top of page

 b.) have already submitted a career development award with a reasonable path to funding (e.g. K submission is scored).

 c.)
-From a historically under resourced group doing clinical or population health research.
-This broad definition may include, but is not limited to: those who are first in their family to attend college/medical school
+From a disadvantaged background doing clinical or population health research.
+This broad definition may include, but is not limited to: first-generation college students.

 Program Format: